pkozuchowski/Apex-Opensource-Library/README.md

 This is very simple, yet very robust, Chain of Responsibility design pattern implementation that handles this problem.

-I've introduced this new interface which will replace default HttpCalloutMock in our implementations.
+I've introduced this new interface which will replace default HttpCalloutMock in our mocks.
 The only differences is the new handles() methods.
 Mocks will decide whether they can handle the request in this method.
  ```apex